Search over 4 English Bull Terrier dogs across Australia

 Origins

-Originating from England in the 19th century, the Bull Terrier was bred as a fighting dog, combining the strength of the Bulldog with the agility and intensity of the White English Terrier.
-With the banning of bull-baiting, the breed found new purpose as a fashionable companion dog in the mid-1800s.
+Originating from England in the 19th century, the Bull Terrier was initially bred as a fighting dog, combining the Bulldog’s strength with the White English Terrier’s agility and intensity.
+After bull-baiting was banned, the breed found new purpose as a fashionable companion dog in the mid-1800s.

-Although they can adapt to apartment living provided they get sufficient exercise, they will appreciate a home with a secure backyard where they can run and play.
-Bull Terriers are sensitive to extreme temperatures, so they should be kept indoors during hot or cold weather.
+Though adaptable to apartment living with sufficient exercise, they thrive in homes with a secure backyard for running and playing.
+Bull Terriers are sensitive to extreme temperatures and should be kept indoors during hot or cold weather.

 Other Considerations

-● Their high intelligence and strong determination can sometimes translate into stubbornness, meaning they do best in homes with an experienced dog owner who can provide consistent, positive reinforcement training.
+- Their high intelligence and strong determination can sometimes translate into stubbornness, so they do best with experienced owners who provide consistent, positive reinforcement training.

-● The English Bull Terrier’s playful and energetic temperament means that they may be a bit too exuberant for very young or frail individuals.
+- The English Bull Terrier’s playful and energetic temperament may be too exuberant for very young or frail individuals.

 How can I take good care of my English Bull Terrier?